brry/fpsetup/README.md

 - <mark>Step 6</mark>: housekeeping:
   - on Windows: in the File explorer, click the "View" tab , then "Show" and check the boxes for "File name extensions" and "Hidden items"
   - on Mac: in any Finder folder, press `Command`+`Shift`+`.` to  show hidden files

+You made it through! 🎉
+Now you're set up for the rest of the course (and beyond).

+*Again: improvements to this guide are very welcome!*